gandalf012/SentenceBert-20newsgroup-Classifier/README.md

 API for sklearn 20 Newsgroups classifier with Faiss (Approximate Nearest Neighors library)

 ## Introduction
-This repository fine-tunes DistilBERT models on scikit-learn 20 News groups dataset with a triplet network structure to produce semantically meaningful sentence embeddings that can be used in supervised scenarios: Semantic textual similarity via Facebook Faiss (Approximate Nearest-Neighors library) and label predictions.
+This repository fine-tune DistilBERT models on scikit-learn 20 News groups dataset with a triplet network structure to produce semantically meaningful sentence embeddings that can be used in supervised scenarios: Semantic textual similarity via Facebook Faiss (Approximate Nearest-Neighors library) and label predictions.

 We fine-tune a pretrained `distilbert-base-nli-mean-tokens` with a TripletLoss function for 20 Newsgroups labels prediction.
 We choose facebook `Faiss-IVF`library for semantic search because of his: